Human rights in Nigeria: Corruption

 In 2015, newly elected Nigerian President Muhammadu Buhari began a major crackdown on corruption in Nigeria.
 Despite criticism, the Nigerian Economic and Financial Crimes Commission (EFCC) announced in May 2018 that 603 Nigerian figures had been convicted on corruption charges since Buhari took office in 2015.
 The EFCC also announced that for the first time in Nigeria's history, judges and top military officers including retired service chiefs are being prosecuted for corruption.
 In January 2020, however, Transparency International's Corruption Perception Index (CPI) still gave Nigeria a low ranking spot of 146 out of 180 countries surveyed.
-By October 2020, however, even End SARS protestors alleged that Nigerian police officers, despite being known for having a long history of corruption, were by now not adequately paid and, despite protesting police brutality, called for an increase in police salaries so they could be "adequately compensated for protecting lives and property of citizens" as one of their five demands.
+By October 2020, however, even End SARS protestors alleged that Nigerian police officers, despite being known for having a long history of corruption, were now not being adequately paid, and despite protesting police brutality, called for an increase in police salaries so they could be "adequately compensated for protecting lives and property of citizens" as one of their five demands.